gkaretka/slilike/README.md

 [(http://127.0.0.1:3000/)](http://127.0.0.1:3000/).
 Username: `admin`, password `admin`.
 ![input](readme_imgs/easy_grafana_integration.png)

-In order to connect `Grafana` with this `ClickHouse` instance, use these parameters for data source plugin:
+In order to connect `Grafana` with this `ClickHouse` instance, use these parameters for data source plugin (these can be modified in `docker-compose.yml`):

 - Server address: `clickhouse_db`
 - Server port: `9000`